dfinity/portal/docs/developer-docs/integrations/sns/get-sns/get-sns-intro.md

    This includes
    * Testing the SNS's launch which enables developers to try out different initial parameters.
-   * testing the integration of the SNS with a dapp, for example if you integrate parts of the frontend for the SNS into you dapp or if you build a DEX that interacts with the SNS.
+   * Testing the integration of the SNS with a dapp, for example if you integrate parts of the frontend for the SNS into you dapp or if you build a DEX that interacts with the SNS.
    * testing the integration of the SNS canisters with the dapp canister(s).